-.05 For each hypothetical wind-up valuation of a target pension arrangement as defined in subsection 3570, the external user report should provide:

-- the plan liabilities determined as the cost of providing the target benefits based on the group annuity marketplace at the hypothetical wind-up date: - the target benefits to be valued are the same as those in the goingconcern valuation and this calculation should be done regardless of whether benefits could be reduced on plan wind-up; - the plan liabilities determined as the cost of providing the wind-up benefits at the hypothetical wind-up date: - the wind-up benefits to be valued are those to which the members are entitled at plan wind-up adjusted as applicable based on the plan terms and/or applicable legislation; - the plan liability calculations should be provided for any subgroup where the plan provides for an allocation of assets or benefit adjustments on plan wind-up.
-[Effective Month XX, 20XX] - .06 For each valuation that is not a going concern valuation, a hypothetical wind-up valuation, or a solvency valuation, the external user report should: - include a description of the extent to which contingent benefits provided under the pension plan are included or excluded including the rationale for such inclusion or exclusion.
-[Effective Month XX, 20XX]

-.07 If an external user report includes one or more going concern valuations, then the external user report should, for at least one such valuation included in the report, report the effects of using a discount rate 1.0% lower than that used for the valuation on:

-- the actuarial present value, at the calculation date, of projected benefits allocated to periods up to the calculation date; and - the service cost or the rule for calculating the service cost between the calculation date and the next calculation date;
+- .05 For each hypothetical wind-up valuation of a target pension arrangement as defined in subsection 3570, the external user report should provide: - the plan liabilities determined as the cost of providing the target benefits based on the group annuity marketplace at the hypothetical wind-up date: - the target benefits to be valued are the same as those in the goingconcern valuation and this calculation should be done regardless of whether benefits could be reduced on plan wind-up.
+[Effective December 1, 2022] - .06 For each valuation that is not a going concern valuation, a hypothetical wind-up valuation, or a solvency valuation, the external user report should: - include a description of the extent to which contingent benefits provided under the pension plan are included or excluded including the rationale for such inclusion or exclusion.
+[Effective December 1, 2022] - .07 If an external user report includes one or more going concern valuations, then the external user report should, for at least one such valuation included in the report, report the effects of using a discount rate 1.0% lower than that used for the valuation on: - the actuarial present value, at the calculation date, of projected benefits allocated to periods up to the calculation date; and - the service cost or the rule for calculating the service cost between the calculation date and the next calculation date;